awsdocs/amazon-connect-user-guide/doc_source/real-time-metrics-reports.md

 ## View real\-time metrics for agent queues<a name="real-time-agent-queues"></a>

 To view a real\-time metric report for agent queues, you can add an **Agent queues** table to the dashboard\.
-This adds a report to the dashboard that includes metric data for the agent queues in your instance\.
+This table adds a report to the dashboard that includes metric data for the agent queues in your instance\.
 To add an agent queue report, choose the down arrow next to **New table**, then choose **Agent queues**\.

 ## Customize Real\-time Metrics Reports<a name="customize-real-time-reports"></a>